nicoleahmed/nicoles-ublacklist/README.md

 ## **Subscription lists I use**
+Most of these lists are maintained by individuals - so whilst I have had no impact on functionality you should always check the lists first.
+If you are more concerned about quickly getting rid of lots of low quality content subscribe away.

 | Name | URL | Chrome Link |
 | --- | --- | --- |